jagregory/abrash-zen-of-asm/src/chapter-07.md

 AddTwoFarInts endp
 ```

-The subroutine is considerably more efficient when `les` is used,
+The subroutine is considerably more efficient when `les`{.nasm} is used,
 however:

 ```nasm